 It is followed by I Will Always Edit, and once again it’s a work affected by problems of interpretation.
 It begins with a Christian hymn sung by Kerri Frain framed in an orchestration of progressive rock guitar and bass, and then a cut to a different scene with the same players and the religious text is replaced by Dolly Parton’s I Will Always Love You.
 It’s not an accessible piece, not least because the technical strategy was purely accidental organisation of polyphony.
 So, the guitar and bass were recorded a few hours earlier than the vocals, when Kerri was out in the town partying, and when she arrived we asked her to sing over recordings of other source material – the hymn, and the Parton tune, YouTube karaoke-style.
 It is largely constructed, and the cuts and joins are intended to show.
 I love the fragility of the vocals, something that could only have come out of those circumstances.

 The making of the album as a whole was a series of opportunities to capture things that were not overthought, overlaboured and repeated.
 The final act, The Metal Drop, is a document of collaboration of the two halves of Bubblebrain (1998 to ?) and it is concluded unfinished.

-Three remixes from the set were done.
+Three remixes from the set were made.
 I produced a slow and fuzzed-out alternative version of The Great Girl.
 Arythmol and Birdian both made reworks of Kezza’s I Will Always Edit.
 They are presented on an EP for £1 or the equivalent.